 - The Americas: Argentina, Barbados, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, El Salvador, Ecuador, Guatemala, Haiti, Jamaica, Mexico, Panama, Paraguay, St. Kitts, & Nevis, Surinam, Trinidad, Tobago, The Bahamas, The Dominican Republic, Uruguay, U.S.A.

 For more information about visitor’s visa application forms, please visit the Ministry of Tourism website at:http://www.goisrael.com/Tourism_Eng/Tourist%20Information/Planning%20your%20trip/Pages/Visa.aspx

 Is it safe to travel to Israel?

 Israel is an extremely safe country to visit and to tour.
-In 2008, three million tourists came to Israel, an all-time record.
-All three million went back home safe and sound.
 We would not encourage tourists to come if we felt that they would be in the slightest danger.

 Are tourists allowed to enter areas outside of Israeli responsibility (The Palestinian areas)?

 Passage to the two major tourist cities of Bethlehem and Jericho, which are under the Palestinian Authority, is direct without prior clearance or requiring authorization.